Devclan-Mavericks/flask-end/README.md

 - The response will be a JSON object containing the status of the upload and the name of the file uploaded.

 ###  - Performing Queries:
-- Send a `GET` request to `/query` endpoint with a JSON object containing the query parameters.
-Example using cURL:
+- Send a `GET` request to `/query` endpoint with a JSON object containing the query parameters Example using cURL:
 ```bash
 curl -X GET -d "query=YourQueryHere" http://localhost:5000/query